-- 3.11.2.1.6.
-The Member elects hospice - 3.11.2.1.7.
-The Member becomes Medicaid Eligible for institutionalization in a LTC Facility/Nursing Home or Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) for more than ninety (90) consecutive Days, - 3.11.2.1.8.
-The Member elects a Home and Community-Based Services (HCBS) waiver program, - 3.11.2.1.9.
-The Member becomes age 65 or older, - 3.11.2.1.10.
-When the Member's continued Enrollment in the CONTRACTOR's Health Plan seriously impairs the CONTRACTOR's ability to furnish services to either this particular Member or other Members. - 3.11.2.2.
-Must submit the request in writing to South Carolina Healthy Connections Choices (SCHCC). - 3.11.2.3.
-Must include sufficient detail regarding the reason for Disenrollment.
-SCHCC will log this request and forward it to the Department for review, approval/disapproval. - 3.11.2.4.
-Must provide additional information and documentation to the Department if the Department requests such information. - 3.11.2.5.
-May not request Disenrollment for the following reasons: - 3.11.2.5.1.
-An adverse change in the Member's health status, - 3.11.2.5.2.
-The Member's utilization of medical services, - 3.11.2.5.3.
-The Member's diminished mental capacity, or uncooperative or disruptive behavior resulting from his or her special needs. - 3.11.2.6 Shall immediately notify the Department when it obtains knowledge of any Medicaid Managed Care Member who is no longer eligible for Enrollment in a Plan. - 3.11.2.7 At the Department's request, shall specify the methods by which it assures the Department that it does not request Disenrollment for reasons other than those permitted under the contract.

-3.12.
-Member Enrollment Information and Materials Requirements
+- 3.11.2.1.6 The Member elects hospice - 3.11.2.1.7 The Member becomes Medicaid Eligible for institutionalization in a LTC Facility/Nursing Home or Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) for more than ninety (90) consecutive Days, - 3.11.2.1.8 The Member elects a Home and Community-Based Services (HCBS) waiver program, - 3.11.2.1.9 The Member becomes age 65 or older, - 3.11.2.1.10 The Member's continued Enrollment in the CONTRACTOR's Health Plan seriously impairs the CONTRACTOR's ability to furnish services to either this particular Member or other Members. - 3.11.2.2 Must submit the request in writing to the Department's Enrollment Broker.

+3.11.2.3 Must include sufficient detail regarding the reason for Disenrollment.
+The Enrollment Broker will log this request and forward it to the Department for review, approval/disapproval.

+- 3.11.2.4 Must provide additional information and documentation to the Department if the Department requests such information. - 3.11.2.5 May not request Disenrollment for the following reasons under 42 CFR § 438.56(b)(2): - 3.11.2.5.1 An adverse change in the Member's health status, - 3.11.2.5.2 The Member's utilization of medical services, - 3.11.2.5.3 The Member's diminished mental capacity, or uncooperative or disruptive behavior resulting from his or her special needs. - 3.11.2.6 Shall immediately notify the Department when it obtains knowledge of any Member who is no longer eligible for Enrollment in a Health Plan. - 3.11.2.7 At the Department's request, shall specify the methods by which it assures the Department that it does not request Disenrollment for reasons other than those permitted under the contract as specified in42 CFR § 438.56(b)(3). - 3.12 Member Enrollment Information and Materials Requirements

-The CONTRACTOR shall provide the following information to new Members: (1) a Member handbook, (2) an Identification Card (ID), (3) a Provider directory, (4) Member education materials, and (5) Enrollee rights.
+The CONTRACTOR shall provide the following information to new Members: (1) a Member handbook, (2) an Identification Card (ID), (3) a Provider directory, (4) Member education materials, and (5) Member rights.
 Additional information about each individual requirement is listed below.
-The CONTRACTOR shall give each Enrollee written notice of any significant change in the aforementioned materials at least thirty (30) Days prior to the intended effective date of the change.
+The CONTRACTOR shall give each Member written notice of any significant change in the aforementioned materials at least thirty (30) Days prior to the intended effective date of the change.
+(See 42 CFR § 438.10(g)(4))

-- 3.12.1 Enrollee information may not be provided electronically by the CONTRACTOR unless all of the following are met: - 3.12.1.1 The format is readily accessible - 3.12.1.2 The information is placed in a location on the CONTRACTOR's web site that is prominent and readily accessible; - 3.12.1.3 The information is provided in an electronic form which can be electronically retained and printed; - 3.12.1.4 The information is consistent with the content and language requirements of this Section; and - 3.12.1.5 The Enrollee is informed that the information is available in paper form without charge upon request and provides it upon request within five (5) Business Days. - 3.12.2.
-Member Handbook
+- 3.12.1 Member information may not be provided electronically by the CONTRACTOR unless all of the following are met in accordance with 42 CFR § 438.10(c)(6): - 3.12.1.1 The format is readily accessible - 3.12.1.2 The information is placed in a location on the CONTRACTOR's web site that is prominent and readily accessible; - 3.12.1.3 The information is provided in an electronic form which can be electronically retained and printed; - 3.12.1.4 The information is consistent with the content and language requirements of this Section; and - 3.12.1.5 The Member is informed that the information is available in paper form without charge upon request and provides it upon request within five (5) Business Days.

+3.12.2 Definitions